tomerraviv95/bayesian-learning-in-receivers-for-decoding/README.md

 ### datasets

-Includes the symbols generation and transmission part, up to the creation of the dataset composed of (transmitted, received) tuples in the channel_dataset wrapper class.
-The modulation is done in the modulator file.
+channel_dataset is the main class for the creation of the dataset, composed of tuples of (tx bits, tx symbols, received channel values).
+Handles all the data generation part up to the channel output including.

 ### detectors